 Here’s a page of studies about the UV-protecting effects of random Asian leaves.
 Maybe I’m not 100% accurate, but sure looks like if it’s a leaf and it’s in Asia, eating it will protect you from the sun – allowing you to be outside in the sunshine getting the D all day.
 The vitamin kind.

-She told me all about galla chinensis, coriandrum sativum extract, michelia alba, and many more plants while I was packing up her stuff so she could leave.
+She told me all about galla chinensis, coriandrum sativum extract, michelia alba, and many more plants.

 Again, I got a whole page of studies here confirming.